Why so few accept God's saving mercy

-Our will is so strong, we simply refuse to obey God who desires to save us.
+Our will is so strong, we simply refuse to obey God.
 We prefer to believe we are saved by the good we do or the faith we believe we have…not through truly following Christ–by obeying Him–so to obtain a saving faith.

 God leaves Heaven, shows us The Way, even writes His Word down for us to follow, to guide us to Life, and we don’t listen!

 We prefer to “say” we believe with our words, but not with our actions–not all of them.
-Resulting in us still choosing to cling to many sins (not working to amend) and not God, rejecting saving mercy for our worthless offences.
+We love many many of our sins.
+Resulting in us still choosing to cling to many sins and not God, rejecting saving mercy for our worthless offences.

 Tragically, our belief simply isn’t true.